 Have you ever been in a conventional medical setting and got the feeling that you weren't being considered as a whole person?
 That your mental and spiritual needs weren't being factored into your health diagnosis, treatment, and overall health?
 If so, you may have sought out or wondered about holistic medicine.

 What is holistic medicine?
-Holistic medicine is much what it sounds like — an approach to health and healing that takes the whole person into consideration.
+Holistic medicine or alternative medicine, is much what it sounds like — an approach to health and healing that takes the whole person into consideration.
 A person's mind and spirit are treated as important to health as the body.
-Giving mind, body and spirit equal attention serves to stimulate the body's natural ability to heal itself and ultimately improves health outcomes.
+Giving mind, body, and spirit equal attention serves to stimulate the body's natural ability to heal itself and ultimately improves health outcomes.

 The principles of holistic medicine